greenfirn/Dashboard/README.md

 ** most recent files in repos **
 - xmrig,bzminer,rigel hashrates
 - srbminer configured, not confirmed working
+- bzminer works by default
-- api settings need to be in cmd line
+- others api settings need to be in cmd line
-- bzminer works by default without any api settings
+- see api bind settings.txt

 windows setup:
 install python on whatever pc you want to use as website backend